552_BS.jpg

 Thursday, October 24, 5:30 PM - 9:30 PM

-tool’s original purpose was to shape the spokes on a wheel.
+In this class students will learn how to make their own spokeshave.
+As the name suggests, this tool’s original purpose was to shape the spokes on a wheel.
 Every tool must earn its place in a toolbox or on a pegboard.
 Few tools earn a spot as easily as a reliable, comfortable, shop-made tool.
 Students will learn a variety of skills by the completion of this class, including of course, how to use their new tool.
 This course is part of a sequential program aimed to build upon previous lessons with the goal of acquiring the necessary skills to confidently complete the capstone course.
-While not required, it is recommended that students take Hand Tool Woodworking I and II prior to this course.
+While not required, it is recommended that students take Hand-Tool Woodworking I & II prior to this course.

 552_WFIII.jpg